SSRS ESOMAR 28

 Context: The usefulness to your project of pre-profiled information will depend on the precise question asked and may also depend on when it was asked.
 If real-time profiling is used, what control do you have over what question is actually asked?

-As a part of enrollment process, a variety of socio-demographic and household composition information is collected and saved as part of the panelist profile.
+As a part of enrollment process, a variety of socio-demographic and household composition information is collected and saved on our secure server as part of the panelist profile.
 This information is collected consistently from all respondents who enroll in the panel.
 Panelist profile information can then be used to target low incidence populations.
 Panelist profile information is updated every year via a panel engagement survey.

 13 Please describe your survey invitation process.
 What is the proposition people are offered to take part in individual surveys?
 What information about the project itself is given in the process?
 Apart from direct invitations to specific surveys (or to a router), what other means of invitation to surveys are respondents exposed to?
 You should note that not all invitations to participate take the form of emails.